-More than the market price, is received by the farmer; to cover the farm cost and promote fair compensation.
+of the product price is directly going to the farmers to cover the farm cost and a fair compensation for farmers.

 Life Long Learning &

-Of the working time in NatureTex is dedicated to art and self-development activities; to promote wellbeing and
+of the working time is dedicated to art and self-development activities; to promote wellbeing and happines at work.

 Meet The Farmers